allenalmario/allenalmario/README.md

 - 🎯 My goals are to
   - Brush up on HTML and CSS
-  - Get back into Web Development, React front end and Sprinboot back end
+  - Get back into Web Development, React front end and Springboot back end

-- ⚡ Status: I'm a Software Development Engineer in Test at a Seattle based logistics company called Expeditors International of Washington
+- ⚡ Status: I'm a Software Development Engineer in Test at a Seattle based logistics company
 - 💬 Projects may be built with any of the following:
   - Coding Languages:
     - Java